 Two models were made of Power Macintosh G3.
 The first one was beige in color introduced in 1997 and a Blue/White one that was released 2 years later.

 In 1998 after the return of Steve Jobs, the company’s business strategy changed, and the first product was launched named MAC instead of Macintosh.
 The CPU has a clock speed of 233 MHZ to 700MHZ.
 G3 comes with a new colorful design and is available in four different colors.
 The boot process also changed here, G3 boots from a 4MB MAC OS disk file. iMac has a 512MB of system memory makes it very fast compare to the older models.

 There was also a VGA support where you can connect your screen to another screen.
 The highest memory support was up to 128 GB.

 This was one of the first products with an adjustable LCD-Screen where you move the panel according to your need.
 The CPU has a processor of 6474XX-Series (4th GEneration) and was sold in only white color.
-G4 launched in 2002 with three screen sizes 15, 17, and 20 Inch and both storage(80GB) and RAM(256MB) reduced from previous generations.
+G4 launched in 2002 with three screen sizes 15, 17, and 20 Inches, and both storage(80GB) and RAM(256MB) were reduced from previous generations.
 Although later apple increases the RAM to 1GB.

-The G5 enters in 2004 with PowerPC 970FX CPU with a clock speed of 1.7 to 2.1 GHz.
-The fast processor causing G5 some heating issues because back then cooling features are not installed properly.
+The G5 enters in 2004 with a PowerPC 970FX CPU with a clock speed of 1.7 to 2.1 GHz.
+The fast processor caused G5 some heating issues because back then cooling features are not installed properly.
 The storage increased to 250 GB and the random access memory is 256 MB – 512 MB and expanded to 2 GB.
 G5 was made with a better quality screen and the resolution was 1680X1050.
 Apple stops using the PowerPC processor lineup with G5.

 iMac (First Generation):